Foster care – information and tips

 Forms of foster care

-Depending on the duration, we distinguish between regular foster care and temporary foster care.
+Depending on the duration, we distinguish between ordinary foster care and temporary foster care.
 While ordinary foster care is granted from a court order and its termination is linked to the child’s majority, transitional foster care is established (also by the court) in acute cases, for the period of necessity, for a maximum of 12 months.

-Depending on the relationship of the foster parent to the child, we distinguish between kinship foster care (which can be provided, for example, by grandparents) and non-kinship foster care.
+Depending on the relationship of the foster parent to the child, we can distinguish between kinship foster care (which can be provided, for example, by grandparents) and non-kinship foster care.
 They also differ in whether there is a need for prior training (this is not necessary for kinship care).
 According to statistics, the majority of foster families are kinship families.

 Legal status of the foster carer